Yan-MX/cloud-cue/README.md

 5. **Context and Provider** 🏗️: Given the need to access weather data for all cities from the dashboard, as well as for the detailed weather page, I created a Weather Context Provider.
 This provider wraps the entire app, reducing unnecessary API calls and simplifying data handling across components.

+6. **Cache for API Calls** 🗄️: I added caching for the sunrise API calls, ensuring that data is stored locally and not called again within the same day.
+This optimization improves performance and reduces unnecessary network requests.

-6. **Continuous Integration with GitHub Actions** ⚙️: I configured GitHub Actions to automate the build process, ensuring that the app can build reliably with each commit.
+7. **Continuous Integration with GitHub Actions** ⚙️: I configured GitHub Actions to automate the build process, ensuring that the app can build reliably with each commit.

-7. **Add ESLint and Prettier** ✨: After implementing the CI pipeline, I added support for ESLint and Prettier to enhance code quality and maintainability, ensuring consistent styling and preventing common coding errors.
+8. **Add ESLint and Prettier** ✨: After implementing the CI pipeline, I added support for ESLint and Prettier to enhance code quality and maintainability, ensuring consistent styling and preventing common coding errors.

-8. **Error Handling** ⚠️: I incorporated basic error handling mechanisms to manage potential API errors, enhancing the overall user experience by ensuring that the app responds gracefully to issues.
+9. **Error Handling** ⚠️: I incorporated basic error handling mechanisms to manage potential API errors, enhancing the overall user experience by ensuring that the app responds gracefully to issues.

-9. **Styling** 🎨: I focused on styling the user interface to make it visually appealing and easy to navigate, utilizing a Bauhaus-inspired design aesthetic for clarity and simplicity.
+10. **Styling** 🎨: I focused on styling the user interface to make it visually appealing and easy to navigate, utilizing a Bauhaus-inspired design aesthetic for clarity and simplicity.

-10. **Testing** 🧪: I added unit tests and functional tests to ensure that the app’s components work as intended, thereby improving code reliability and stability.
+11. **Testing** 🧪: I added unit tests and functional tests to ensure that the app’s components work as intended, thereby improving code reliability and stability.

 ## Potential Improvements

-1. Location Permission Handling: I would implement a feature to handle cases where users deny location permissions.
+1. **Location Permission Handling** ❌📍: I would implement a feature to handle cases where users deny location permissions.
 In such scenarios, the app could display a list of other cities, ensuring users still have access to weather information.

-2. Refresh Functionality: Adding a refresh button or enable drag down to fetch the latest weather data would enhance user experience
+2. **Refresh Functionality** 🔄: Adding a refresh button or enabling drag-down functionality to fetch the latest weather data would enhance the user experience by allowing users to quickly update the information.

-3. City List Management: The city is currently hard coded with London and Berlin.
-It would be nice add functionality to allow users to manage their city list, including adding or deleting cities as desired.
+3. **City List Management** 🏙️: The city list is currently hard-coded with London and Berlin.
+It would be beneficial to add functionality that allows users to manage their city list, including the ability to add or delete cities as desired.

-4. Internationalization Support: Implementing language support for internationalization would make the app more accessible to a broader audience.
+4. **Internationalization Support** 🌍: Implementing language support for internationalization would make the app more accessible to a broader audience, ensuring that users can interact with the app in their preferred language.